Luthaf/rascaline/docs/src/how-to/computing-soap.rst

 Computing SOAP features
 =======================

-This examples shows how to compute the SOAP power spectrum descriptor for each atom in each structure of a provided structure file.
-The path to the structure file is taken from the first command line argument.
+This examples shows how to compute the SOAP power spectrum descriptor for each atom in each system of a provided systems file.
+The path to the systems file is taken from the first command line argument.

 In the end, the descriptor is transformed in a way compatible with how most classic machine learning (such as PCA or linear regression) work.

 The workflow is the same for every provided descriptor.
 Take a look at the :ref:`userdoc-references` for a list with all descriptors and their specific parameters.

 You can obtain a testing dataset from our :download:`website <../../static/dataset.xyz>`.